netdata/netdata/web/gui/custom/README.md

 percentages, pixels, etc).
 Keep in mind that for certain chart libraries, `dashboard.js` may apply an aspect ratio to these.

-If you want `dashboard.js` to remember permanently (browser local storage) the dimensions of the chart (the user may resize it), you can add: `data-id=" SETTINGS_ID"`, where `SETTINGS_ID` is anything that will be common for this chart across user sessions.
+If you want `dashboard.js` to permanently remember (browser local storage) the dimensions of the chart (the user may resize it), you can add: `data-id=" SETTINGS_ID"`, where `SETTINGS_ID` is anything that will be common for this chart across user sessions.

 ### Netdata server

 Each chart can get data from a different Netdata server.
-You can give per chart the Netdata server using:
+You can specify the Netdata server to use for each chart using:

 ```html
 <div data-netdata="unique.id"